kyma-project/cli/docs/gen-docs/kyma_alpha_init_module.md

-    charts/       // folder containing a set of charts (each in a subfolder) operator/     // folder containing the operator needed to manage the module config.yaml   // YAML file containing the installation configuration for any chart in the module that requires custom Helm settings default.yaml  // yaml file containing the default CR needed to start the module installation.
+    charts/       // folder containing a set of charts (each in a subfolder) operator/     // folder containing the operator needed to manage the module config.yaml   // YAML file containing the installation configuration for any chart in the module that requires custom Helm settings default.yaml  // YAML file containing the default CR needed to start the module installation.
     README.md     // document explaining the module format, how it translates to OCI images, and how to develop one (can be mostly empty at the beginning)